monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 <summary>Week of May 26–31, 2025 (Focus: Kitchen Build, Wall Paneling Completion, Trim Planning)</summary>

 - **Van (Primary Focus Daily):**
     - **Small Kitchen (Task 5):** Begin construction of the small kitchen unit based on your design.
-This may involve building a small counter, shelving, or fitting a pre-made unit.
     - **Wall Paneling (Task 4):** Aim to complete the installation of all wood wall paneling.
-    - **Trim (Task 6):** Assess all areas where trim will be needed to cover gaps (around floor edges, wall junctions, ceiling, around windows/doors).
+    - **Trim (Task 6):** Assess all areas where trim will be needed.
 Start planning material choices and measure lengths required.
 - **Key Largo Research (Evening/Breaks):**
     - Send out inquiry emails to Key Largo contacts if not already done.
 Follow up if no response after a reasonable time.
     - Consolidate all Key Largo research.
 Start outlining a preliminary budget and checklist for relocation, contingent on van sale.